Contact Professor David Grayson, CBE

-He is currently chairman of the national charity Carers UK championing the role of 6.5million Britons caring for a loved one.
-He is a former chairman of one of the UK's larger social enterprises and largest eldercare providers, Housing & Care 21 during which the organisation made corporate history by becoming the first-ever not-for-profit successfully to acquire a publicly quoted group of companies.
+He is a former chairman of the charity Carers UK championing the role of 6.5million Britons caring for a loved one; and of one of the UK's larger social enterprises and largest eldercare providers, Housing 21 during which the organisation made corporate history by becoming the first-ever not-for-profit successfully to acquire a publicly quoted group of companies.
 David received an OBE for services to industry in 1994 and a CBE for services to disability in 1999.

 The Guardian has named David as one of ten top global tweeters on sustainable leadership alongside Al Gore, Tim Cook - CEO of Apple, and Facebook's COO Sheryl Sandberg: @DavidGrayson_

 Social entrepreneur and campaigner for responsible business, diversity, and small business development.

 He speaks, writes and advises regularly on business, society, entrepreneurialism, and future trends for businesses, media and business schools around the world.
 He has worked with many, leading global businesses including BP, Shell, Microsoft and Diageo.
 He has worked with international institutions such as the OECD, the European Union, and the World Bank.
 He is a regular key-note speaker for business conferences internationally.

-He is a regular contributor to, columnist and editorial advisory board member for the The Ethical Corporation (www.ethicalcorp.com).
-He sits on the Corporate Responsibility stakeholder advisory groups for Camelot and Lloyds Banking Group.
+He is a regular contributor to, columnist and editorial advisory board member for The Ethical Corporation now Reuters Sustainable Business (www.ethicalcorp.com).
+He sat on the Corporate Responsibility stakeholder advisory groups for innocent, Camelot and Lloyds Banking Group.
 David is a member of the faculty of The Forward Institute and part of the Circle of Advisers for Business Fights Poverty.